RahulNadkarni/Catena-Risk/README.md

 - **Projected loss-cost tile** on `/portfolio` uses directional industry constants (premium-per-power-unit, loss-ratio lift per score point) documented in the component; a production deployment would read these from the carrier rating plan.
 - **Risk weights** in [src/lib/risk/weights.ts](src/lib/risk/weights.ts) are informed defaults for commercial auto, not a calibrated actuarial model.
 - **Tier cutoffs and confidence thresholds** in scoring are hardcoded policy constants, not from Catena.
 In production they would come from an internal rating-policy service.
-- **No test coverage for the UI**; the 18 vitest tests target scoring, domain, and the HTTP client's retry behavior.
-Integration tests against the sandbox are deliberately omitted to avoid flakiness in a submission.
+- **Test scope.** The 18 vitest tests target scoring, domain, and the HTTP client's retry behavior.
+UI and sandbox-integration tests are deliberately omitted to keep the submission reproducible.
-- **AI assistance** was used during development.
-The architecture, API integration, risk model, and claims-packet composition are hand-authored decisions; generated code was reviewed and edited before commit.